 The art of singing became a way for her to combat the stresses of CF, both mentally and physically.
 She knew for every measure that was sung, she was still alive.
 She was beating CF at its own game.
 She was still breathing.
 CF may have strived to steal every breath, but it could not silence the song that resounded within her heart.

 But there were benefits that she gained from singing that she could have never fathomed.
 She began to realize just how “in tune” she was with her body and the acute awareness she had with her respiratory system, able to get clued into looming infections or complications at the earliest of onsets based upon her ability to merely breathe and sing.

 She always knew singing was a means to help her fight CF, but she never realized to what extent until CF threatened to claim her very life.
 It was not until her voice was silenced and each breath painstakingly ripped from her lungs that she realized just how valuable singing was to her life.
 She kept thinking, “If only I could sing again.”

 A Song of Strength

 So she fought.
 And after months of silence, she sang.
 With each note came strength to stand, the strength to breathe, and the strength to fight.

 That girl?
 She's me, Ashley Ballou-Bonnema.
-At 30 years old, I have lived a life against all odds, none of it being possible without the gift of music that has filled my life.
+At 32 years old, I have lived a life against all odds, none of it being possible without the gift of music that has filled my life.
 Against all odds, I am alive.
 With every breath I take, I am grateful, and with every song that is born in my heart, I know that singing has helped save my life.
+And from that mere truth sINgSPIRE was born - built upon a passion and hope that someone else with CF may know the life-giving power of singing.
 Today, I am gratefully living as a professional musician and maintaining a private voice studio of 25 passionate students.